-What Is True Affordability?
+What Is Your True Affordability?

 Over the past decade, lenders and the media had many of us believe that affordability simply means qualifying to make a purchase in cash or through a loan.

-Statistics from Bank Negara Malaysia (BNM) revealed that the ratio of household debt-to-gross domestic-product (GDP) in Malaysia has reached 83% in 2014, compared to 70% in 2009.
-The figure puts us at the highest GDP level for developing countries in Asia compared to Thailand (30%), Indonesia (15.8%), Hong Kong (58%), Taiwan (82%), Japan (75%) and Singapore (67%).
+Statistics from Bank Negara Malaysia (BNM) revealed that the ratio of household debt-to-gross domestic-product (GDP) in Malaysia has reached 81.9% in 2023, compared to 70% in 2009.

 Eligibility versus affordability

-Let us first take a look at eligibility: For example, a fresh graduate earning a starting salary of RM2,500 (an estimated net income of RM2,100), and with no existing monthly loan repayments is eligible for a home loan amount of up to RM267,991.
-With 4.45% interest and over a 35-year tenure, he will have to fork out a monthly installment of RM1,260 – that’s over 50% of his monthly gross income!
+Let us first take a look at eligibility: For example, a fresh graduate earning a starting salary of RM2,500 (an estimated net income of RM2,100).
+With no existing monthly loan repayments, he is eligible for a home loan amount of up to RM267,991.

-On the other hand, when we take affordability into context, the golden rule is that your monthly home loan instalment, including principal, interest, real estate taxes and homeowners insurance should not exceed 28% of your gross monthly income to avoid getting sucked into bad debt or risk foreclosure.
-If you earn a gross starting salary of RM2,500, your monthly home instalment should not exceed RM700.
+On the other hand, when we take affordability into context, the amount is a lot less.
+The golden rule is that your monthly home loan instalment, including principal, interest, real estate taxes and homeowners insurance should not exceed 28% of your gross monthly income.

 What this really means is while the fresh graduate may be eligible for a home loan, he may not be able to actually “afford” it.
 Besides his home loan repayment, he will also need to factor in other aspects such as property assessment tax (cukai pintu), quit rent, strata title, maintenance and utility bills into his budget.